Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Where you want to go and what you want to do will have an effect on what cards to open.

-However, opening cards that earn Chase Ultimate Rewards points (Chase Sapphire Reserve, Sapphire Preferred, Ink Business Preferred) are extremely valuable since you can transfer them to airline and hotel partners.
+However, opening cards that earn Chase Ultimate Rewards points (Chase Sapphire Reserve, Chase Sapphire Preferred Card, Ink Business Preferred Credit Card) are extremely valuable since you can transfer them to airline and hotel partners.

 How did you search for and find the award flights?